-The biggest determination for whether you should repair or replace is the extent of the damage.
-And whether it is something that you can fix or like a snag in a sweater that continues to unravel.
+The most significant determination for whether you should repair or replace is the extent of the damage.
+And whether it is something you can fix or like a snag in a sweater that continues to unravel.

 Below, you’ll find some reasons to consider for replacement of your roof

 - Water damage or moisture issues – Moisture and water are two of the most destructive forces to construction.
-If repairing the roof will do nothing to stop water and moisture issues, then it is time to just tear it off and start again.
-Changing out a shingle or two isn’t going to change the fact that you are going to end up with water damage and the potential for rot and mold.
+If repairing the roof will do nothing to stop water and moisture issues, it is time to tear it off and start again.
+Changing out a shingle or two isn’t going to change the fact that you will end up with water damage and the potential for rot and mold.

-- Damaged or missing shingles – If you just have a missing shingle or two, then it is okay to replace them; you probably don’t need to replace the entire roof.
-But if more than 30% of your roofing shingles are missing, then it is time to replace.
+- Damaged or missing shingles – If you have a missing shingle or two, it is okay to replace them; you probably don’t need to replace the entire roof.
+But if more than 30% of your roofing shingles are missing, then it is time to replace them.

-- Was there a recent storm or catastrophe? – If there was recently a storm in your area that caused a significant amount of damage, then you might be able to get your homeowners insurance to pay for your roof.
+- Was there a recent storm or catastrophe? – If there was recently a storm in your area that caused significant damage, you might be able to get your homeowners insurance to pay for your roof.
 It is much better to replace when you have the help and means to do so.

-- Age – Even if you fix the roof, if it is nearing the end of its lifespan, then it is smarter just to redo it than to continue to throw money into repairs, knowing the inevitable is right around the corner.
+- Age – Even if you fix the roof if it is nearing the end of its lifespan, it is wiser to redo it than to continue to throw money into repairs, knowing the inevitable is right around the corner.
 If it is a newer roof, you might want to see if repairs are under warranty.

 Always Research Your Options

-Like many homeowners, we are always repairing, replacing, and improving our homes.
+Like many homeowners, we continuously repair, replace, and improve repairing, replacing, and improving our homes.
 We even took out an insurance policy on all of our appliances.
-We did this to ensure we wouldn’t get hit with a huge repair bill.
+We did this to ensure we wouldn’t get hit with an enormous repair bill.
 But, unfortunately, it seems like something always requires repairing!
-And when faced with a huge decision like whether or not to repair or replace your roof, you can’t take things lightly.
+And when faced with a massive decision like whether or not to repair or replace your roof, you can’t take things lightly.

-We had a few shingles blow off of our roof during hurricane Sandy, and it was a scary feeling.
-Thankfully, we repaired them easily, and the damage could have been far worse!
+We had a few shingles blow off our roof during hurricane Sandy, which was a scary feeling.
+Thankfully, we repaired them quickly, and the damage could have been far worse!
 We don’t have any large trees surrounding our home as they are at safe distances from our house.

 My friend will end up repairing her roof, which is good.
 She researched her options and was armed with good information before she decided.
 It got me thinking about my roof and my siding too.
 In addition to losing some roof tiles, we lost some siding during Sandy.
 And any bad storm can give us a repeat performance!

 No one wants to spend money if they don’t have to.
-When it comes to a roof, however, ignoring the need for a new one might end up costing you a whole lot more.
+When it comes to a roof, however, ignoring the need for a new one might cost you a whole lot more.
 To make the best decision about replacing or repairing, consider all the above factors.